Air Fryer Recipe

 Chilli Cheese Corn Fritters

-Chilli cheese corn fritters are a quick and easy snack perfect for air frying, combining sweet corn, spicy chilli, and gooey cheese.
+Chilli cheese corn fritters are a quick, easy snack for the air fryer, with sweet corn, a kick of green chilli and melty cheddar in every bite.

 Ingredients